polycube-network/polycube/Documentation/components/k8s/pcn-kubernetes.rst

 - `Vagrant <https://www.vagrantup.com/downloads.html>`_ (Tested on 2.2.4)
 - `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_ (Tested on 6.0.4)

-#TODO: update the URL to download the Vagrantfile

 **Follow the instruction below, after the pre-requisite:**

-1. Use this `PCN-K8S Vagrantfile <http://a.b.c>`_ for your setup.
+1. Use this `PCN-K8S Vagrantfile <https://raw.githubusercontent.com/polycube-network/polycube/2a23469853bed0ce38774512d0180629f13fe7fb/tests/vagrant/pcn-k8s/Vagrantfile>`_ for your setup.
 2. Execute ``vagrant up`` to bring all the nodes up and running.
 3. ``vagrant status`` to check all the nodes and it's status
 4. ``vagrant ssh <node-name>`` to SSH to the node.